 About Khan Academy

-Khan Academy is a non-profit educational organization founded in 2006 by Sal Khan, a Harvard Business School graduate.
-Khan Academy is known as a free online education platform that provides video lessons about various academic subjects, including math and science.
+Khan Academy is a not-for-profit educational organization that was established in 2006 by Sal Khan, who is a graduate of Harvard Business School.
+Khan Academy is a well-known name in the world of online education.
+It is a platform that offers free video courses on a variety of scholastic topics, including physics and mathematics.

 He eventually published his educational content on YouTube, and it received positive feedback from its viewers.
 When Khan Academy’s website was launched, it provided free personalized learning experiences with practice exercises, progress tracking, and teaching tools.